 For a secret bar in Barcelona with a great, friendly atmosphere, look no further than Beirut 37.
-English speaking staff can be best you’ll find in Barcelona.
-And for drinks, the Gin and Tonics are to die for.found inside, where the interior includes lots of comfy chairs, renovated sculptures and dimly lit red lights to add to the ambiance.
-For entertainment, live music is hosted regularly.
-For a snack, we recommend the hummus, which is some of the
+English speaking staff can be the best you’ll find in Barcelona.
+And for drinks, the Gin and Tonics are to die for.
+Found inside, where the interior includes lots of comfy chairs, renovated sculptures and dimly lit red lights to add to the ambiance.
+For entertainment, live music is hosted regularly!

 Address: Carrer de Joaquín Costa, 37

 3 – The Antic Theatre

 The Antic Theatre is the place to be for small and exciting events, you will be surrounded by locals and very reasonably priced drinks.
 Found next to the Palau de la Música Catalana, this hidden Barcelona bar includes a garden area, which is used more throughout the summer, and a terrace inside which can also give you a great view of the enormous courtyard area.
 Find live music, poetry, theatre and much more all at The Antic Theatre.
 Drinks are very cheap, beer can be bought for around 2€ whilst wine is normally 3€.

 Address: Verdaguer i Callís, 12